MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-incidents-alerts.md

 ---
-title: View and manage incidents and alerts in the Microsoft 365 Defender multi-tenant Unified View
+title: View and manage incidents and alerts in the Microsoft 365 Defender multi-tenant
-description: Learn about incidents and alerts in the Microsoft 365 Defender multi-tenant Unified View search.appverid: met150 ms.service: microsoft-365-security ms.subservice: m365d
+description: Learn about incidents and alerts in the Microsoft 365 Defender multi-tenant search.appverid: met150 ms.service: microsoft-365-security
+ms.subservice: m365d